KHO11/meraki_theme/README.md

 # meraki_theme
+During an internship, was part of a development team with interns and a senior developer that developed meraki consult website.
-Was involved to create an articles page, the footer and a 404 error page for the meraki consult website.
+I was involved in coding the articles page, the footer and a 404 error page for the meraki consult website.

 # Deployment
 http://meraki-consult.com/